Road Supervision - Brunei News Gazette

-In conjunction with the Royal Brunei Armed Forces Diamond Jubilee Celebration, which will take place in Bandar Seri Begawan on the 31st of May 2021, a full rehearsal of the said celebration will be held today, Thursday, 27th of May 2021 from 2 until 5 in the afternoon.
+In conjunction with the Royal Brunei Armed Forces’ Diamond Jubilee anniversary which will take place in Bandar Seri Begawan on the 31st of May 2021, a full rehearsal of the said celebration will take place on 29th of May 2021 from 8:30 to 10:30 in the morning.

-Several main roads in Bandar Seri Begawan namely Jalan Sultan Omar Ali Saifuddien, Jalan Elizabeth Dua, Jalan Mc Arthur, Jalan Kianggeh, Jalan Residency, Jalan Pretty, Jalan Sumbiling and Jalan Stoney will be supervised during the rehearsal.
+Several main roads in the capital namely Jalan Sultan Omar Ali Saifuddien; Jalan Elizabeth Dua; Jalan Mc Arthur; Jalan Kianggeh; Jalan Residency; Jalan Pretty; Jalan Sumbiling; and Jalan Stoney will be supervised during the rehearsal.

 Source: Radio Television Brunei